Aaliyah: 2001–2014: Queen of the Damned, compilations, and single releases

 Immediately after Aaliyah's death, there was uncertainty over whether the music video for "Rock the Boat" would ever air.
 It made its world premiere on BET's Access Granted on October 9, 2001.
 She won two posthumous awards at the American Music Awards of 2002; Favorite Female R&B Artist and Favorite R&B/Soul Album for Aaliyah.
 Her second and final film, Queen of the Damned, was released in February 2002.
-Before its release, Aaliyah's brother, Rashad, re-dubbed some of her lines during post-production.
+Before its release, Aaliyah's brother Rashad re-dubbed some of her lines during post-production.
 It grossed US$15.2 million in its first weekend, ranking number one at the box office.
-On the first anniversary of Aaliyah's death, a candlelight vigil was held in Times Square; millions of fans observed a moment of silence; and throughout the United States, radio stations played her music in remembrance.
-In December 2002, a collection of both previously unreleased and released material was issued as Aaliyah's first posthumous album, I Care 4 U. A portion of the proceeds was donated to the Aaliyah Memorial Fund, a program that benefits the Revlon UCLA Women's Cancer Research Program and Harlem's Sloan Kettering Cancer Center.
+On the first anniversary of her death, a candlelight vigil was held in Times Square, millions of fans observed a moment of silence, and radio stations throughout the United States played her music in remembrance.
+In December 2002, a collection of both previously unreleased and released material was issued as her first posthumous album, I Care 4 U. A portion of the proceeds was donated to the Aaliyah Memorial Fund, a program that benefits the Revlon UCLA Women's Cancer Research Program and Harlem's Sloan Kettering Cancer Center.
 It debuted at number three on the US Billboard 200, selling 280,000 copies in its first week.
 The album's lead single, "Miss You", peaked at number three on the Billboard Hot 100 and topped the Hot R&B/Hip-Hop Songs chart for three weeks.
-In August of the following year, luxury fashion house Dior donated profits from sales in honor of Aaliyah.
+In August of the following year, luxury fashion house Dior donated profits from sales in her honor.